-Yesterday, SETMA's provider training session focused on MACRA (Medicare Access and CHIP Reauthorization Act of 2015) and MIPS (Merit-Based Incentive Payment System.
-The new payment mode which will be instituted in 2019 based on data reported in 2017, will be based on a healthcare provider "composite performance score" (CPS).
+On September 20, 201, SETMA's provider training session focused on MACRA which is the acronym for the Medicare Access and CHIP Reauthorization Act of 2015 and MIPS, the acronym for the Merit-Based Incentive Payment System.
+MIPS is the new payment system which will be instituted in 2019 based on data reported in 2017, and it will be based on a healthcare provider "composite performance score" (CPS).
 This score will be made up of the following percentages in the first year:

 - Quality (50%) This is an extension of the Physician Quality Reporting System (PQRS0 which began as a required function in 2011, PQRS was an extension of the Physician Quality Reporting Initiative (PQRI) which began in 2006 and was voluntary.
 SETMA began participating in 2007 and has participated in PQRS since 2011.
-From 2009 through the present SETMA has publicly reported on over 250 quality metrics by provider name. - Resource use (10%) -- This is a cost measurement based on the total cost of a provider or a practice's resources spent in taking care of fee-forservice Medicare.
+From 2009 through the present SETMA has publicly reported on over 250 quality metrics by provider name. - Resource use (10%) This is a cost measurement based on the total cost of a provider or a practice's resources spent in taking care of fee-for-service Medicare.
 Later, I address SETMA's resource utilization.
 Our only outliers are in Post Acute Care and Hospice.
-In all other areas our costs are significantly below the mean., - Advanced care information (25%), and This is the new name for "meaningful use." - Clinical practice improvement activity (15%).-This is patient-centered medical home.
+In all other areas our costs are significantly below the mean., - Advanced care information (25%), and This is the new name for "meaningful use." - Clinical practice improvement activity (15%).
+This is patient-centered medical home.
 A practice, like SETMA that has a Tier III recognition by NCQA is automatically awarded these points.
-SETMA recognition by NCQA began in 2010 and currently extends through 2019.
+SETMA recognition by NCQA began in 2010 and extends through 2019.

 It is expected that when this program is fully phased in, that at some point currently undefined, each of the four categories will be valued at 25% of the whole.
-The penalty or bonus or no- change in payments will begin in 2019 based on data from 2017.
+The penalty or bonus or no-change in payments will begin in 2019 based on data from 2017.

-In our review on September 20, 2016, SETMA providers were pleased to know that the things we began twenty years ago are now providing benefits to our patients, practice and providers:
+In our review, SETMA providers were pleased to know that the things we began twenty years ago are now providing benefits to our patients, practice and providers: